 The School Library forms an integral part of our school.
-We are very lucky to have a dedicated library space within our school.
-Our books support the current school curriculum and our collection includes:
+We are very lucky to have a dedicated library space with a varied and diverse range of books that reflect our school community.
+Our library books support the current school curriculum and our collection includes:

 - Picture/Board books